ziparchive1/LibreVuan/README.md

 im sorry.

-# LIBREVUAN IS CURRENTLT UNMAINTANED!
+# LIBREVUAN IS CURRENTLY UNMAINTANED!
 i cant do it solo, but, i can do it in team
 #letsmakelibrevuanstillalive!